keithrbennett/life_game_viewer/README.md

 The application starts with a sample data set that can be easily modified in the code.
 You can also use the provided buttons to use the system clipboard to load and save game data.
 You use the same keys you would normally use for copying pasting, that is, Command c and v on a Mac, and Ctrl c and v on other system.
+(Note: there are currently problems using these keystrokes on Linux and Windows; for now, please click the buttons.)

 Data is represented as follows: